siouan/frontend-gradle-plugin/CONTRIBUTING.md

 which cannot be done with unit tests due to the hard coupling with Gradle components
 - Code conventions: natural language is a requirement during implementation.
 Authors privilege long understandable names for classes, parameters, variables, to short fuzzy ones.
-- Immutability: model classes are immutable to prevent side-effects.
+- Immutability: model classes are immutable to prevent side-effects, especially in case of multi-threading.

 #### Code layout